Gaelic-Algorithmic-Research-Group/An-Gocair-Gaelic-Standardiser/web_new/README.md

 yarn lint
 ```

+A pre-commit hook has been added to `../.pre-commit-config.yaml` that will run `yarn next lint --fix` with every `git commit`.
+In other words, files will be modified by this hook, if necessary.
+The main reason for using `yarn` to run the local ESLint set-up directly, rather than using a pre-commit hook that employs an external GitHub repo, is that you tend to need to do a lot of local setups to make ESLint work in line with the desired configuration (here working in a Next.js framework).
+Additionally, because here we are using ESLint alongside Prettier, we want to make sure the two tools do not conflict with each other.
+By using `yarn` to run ESLint in the pre-commit hook (also in the GitHub Action), we can make sure our local configuration is respected.

-A GitHub Action for ESLint has also been added in ../.github/workflows/eslint.yml, currently working on pushes and pull requests on the `develop` branch.
+A GitHub Action for ESLint has also been added in `../.github/workflows/prettier_eslint.yml`, currently working on pushes and pull requests on the `develop` branch, that will run `yarn next lint`.

 ## Testing